Marginal Interventional Effects: Identification and Estimation with Instrumental Variables

-where $F_{V|X}(\cdot)$ is the cumulative distribution function (CDF) of $V$ given $X$, and $\pi(Z)=\textup{Pr}(A=1|Z)=F_{V|X}(\mu_{A}(Z))$ denotes the propensity score given $Z$.
+where $F_{V|X}(\cdot)$ is the cumulative distribution function (CDF) of $V$ given $X$, and $\pi(Z)=\textup{Pr}(A=1|Z)=F_{V|X}(\nu(Z))$ denotes the propensity score given $Z$.
 By definition, $U=F_{V|X}(V)$ follows a standard uniform distribution.
-From Equation \eqref{eq:p-u} we can see that $Z$ affects treatment status only through the propensity score $\pi(Z)$.
-The property that $Z$ affects treatment status only through the propensity score in an additively separable latent index model is called index sufficiency (\citealt{HeckmanVytlacil2005}).
+Equation \eqref{eq:p-u} shows that $Z$ affects treatment status only through the propensity score $\pi(Z)$.
+This property---that instruments influence treatment solely through an additively separable index---is known as index sufficiency (\citealt{HeckmanVytlacil2005}).

 The MTE is defined as the expected treatment effect conditional on pretreatment covariates $X=x$ and the ``normalized'' latent variable $U=u$: